 The chiropractor will also check for any areas of restricted motion, nerve damage, disc injury, muscle spasms, or other tissue-related injuries that resulted from the whiplash.
 Often, this is done through a chiropractic technique called motion and static palpation, which involves analysis through physical touch.

 In some cases, the chiropractor might also order an x-ray, MRI, or other test outside of the in-office evaluation to get a better sense of the injury and how it is affecting your body, as well as any other issues that may have previously existed.
 All of this is done with your absolute best interest in mind so that you can get the most comprehensive and effective treatment possible.
-Schedule with our Anchorage Office for a consultation.
+Schedule with us for a consultation.

 After the chiropractor has thoroughly assessed your case and figured out the best way to move forward, he or she will recommend some initial treatment options.
-These tend to be a bit more gentle and less involved that later-stage treatment modalities, as the pain is often still intense and the neck is too stiff to adjust properly.
+These tend to be a bit more gentle and less involved than later-stage treatment modalities, as the pain is often still intense and the neck is too stiff to adjust properly.

 Some of the most common initial chiropractic treatments for whiplash involve reducing inflammation through various methods.
 Gentle stretching is usually done to reduce muscle tension and relieve some pain.
 The chiropractor may also use ultrasound or muscle energy therapy to reduce inflammation as well.

 Your chiropractor may suggest sitting with an ice pack on the neck at home to keep reducing that inflammation and acute pain in this initial stage.
 They may also recommend having some sort of neck support pillow or brace to encourage healthy, natural alignment and gently bring your neck back to normal over time.

 As the pain and inflammation decrease, your chiropractor will still use these gentle techniques, but gradually start to couple them with some light muscle and spinal manipulation to start bringing your neck back into alignment and restore motion to the area.